openplotter/docs/description/how_does_it_work.rst

 NMEA 0183
 *********

 You can get NMEA 0183 data from USB, GPIO, TCP and UDP connections.
 The Signal K server will automatically convert the data to Signal K format and store it.
-NMEA 0183 data will also be forwarded to:
+NMEA 0183 data will also optionally be forwarded to:

 .. parsed-literal::
 	tcp://openplotter.local:10110